Upgrading Natural Gas into a Renewable Energy Source

 Brent Jaklin has more than 20 years of experience in engineering and operations for alternative fuels and RNG projects.
 Prior to joining Greenlane, he was with QuestAir Technologies.
 He holds a degree in Mechanical Engineering (Lakehead University).

-Dale Goudie — Senior Director of Technology and Product Management
+Dale Goudie — VP of Technology and Product Management

 Dale Goudie has over 18 years of engineering experience in the design and development of natural gas engines, fuel systems and cryogenic systems.
 Prior to joining Greenlane, he was with Westport Fuel Systems Inc. He holds a B.Sc. in Mechanical Engineering (Queen’s University) and an M.A.Sc. in Mechanical Engineering (University of Victoria).

-Jim Bornholdt — Senior Director of Purchasing, Project Management and QHSE
+Jim Bornholdt — VP of Purchasing, Project Management and Quality, Health, Safety and Environment (or QHSE)

 Jim Bornholdt has over 35 years of experience in purchasing and logistics functions for multi-million-dollar projects across a broad range of industries, including manufacturing, aerospace, civil construction and the Olympic Games.